-Fire Pump Inspection
+Fire Pump Inspection in Texas

-When was the last time you had a fire pump inspection?
 Your fire pump is the most important part of your fire sprinkler system (it’s the part that makes the whole system run!).
-Since fire pumps are so complex (and so out of the way), fire pumps are especially vulnerable to:
+When was the last time you had your fire pump inspection?
+Since fire pumps are so complex (and so out of the way), they are especially vulnerable to:

 Steps of Annual Fire Pump Inspection

-The first step of fire pump inspection is making sure the couplings of all the pipes are aligned properly.
-There are a lot of things that can throw off the coupling alignment - thermal expansion, careless maintenance, etc.).
+The first step of a fire pump inspection is making sure the couplings of all the pipes are aligned properly.
+There are a lot of things that can throw off the coupling alignment (thermal expansion, careless maintenance, etc.).

 The next step of the fire pump inspection process is checking the circulation relief valves.
-The circulation relief valves prevent the pump from overheating when operating at shut off conditions, very important for weekly fire pump testing (which we’ll get to that soon).
+The circulation relief valves prevent the pump from overheating when operating at shutoff conditions, which is very important for weekly fire pump testing (we’ll get to that soon).

-The next step or fire pump inspection involves testing the tamper and flow switches.
+The next step of a fire pump inspection involves testing the tamper and flow switches.
 The tamper switches send a signal to the fire alarm monitoring company (if you have one), letting them know if a valve on the fire pump has been closed.
 This is crucial because it prevents any accidental (or intentional, as the case may be) tampering with your fire pump that could compromise its ability to keep you protected.
 Flow switches are the parts of your fire pump that start the water flow and trigger the alarms in the event of a fire.
-Needless to say, checking out these valves during fire pump inspection is crucial!

-The fire pump test concludes with a test of the pressures and flow rates that your pump performs at when it’s on.
+The fire pump inspection concludes with a test of the pressures and flow rates that your pump performs at when it’s on.
 Typically, this involves attaching long hoses to an outside manifold that measures the flow of water (and the water pressure) when the pump is turned on.

-Weekly Fire Pump Testing
+Weekly Fire Pump Testing for Your Texas Property